docker-library/docs/solr/content.md

 # What is Solr?

-Apache Solr™ is the popular, blazing fast, open source NoSQL search platform from the Apache Solr project.
+Apache Solr™ is the popular, blazing fast, open source NoSQL search platform.
 Its major features include powerful full-text search, hit highlighting, faceted search, dynamic clustering, database integration, rich document handling, and geospatial search.
-Solr is highly scalable, providing fault tolerant distributed search and indexing, and powers the search and navigation features of many of the world's largest internet sites.
+Solr is highly scalable, providing fault tolerant distributed search and indexing, and powers the search and navigation features of many of the world's largest websites.

 Learn more on [Apache Solr homepage](http://solr.apache.org/) and in the [Apache Solr Reference Guide](https://solr.apache.org/guide/).